 Realistic expectations for cultural change management

 Successfully building an innovation culture remains one of the CINO’s main challenges.
 Change management in government takes time – often, more time than in the private sector.
 A frequent challenge with bringing in private sector talent is unfamiliarity with navigating the structure and timeline of government processes.
 What they perceive as a 5 minute change is a bit more complicated – and extreme frustration can ensue.
 “There's a sweet spot between wanting to see change and wanting to see change occur in a reasonable time frame, but not being so impatient that you lose your ship,” observes Tom Kalil, deputy director at the Office of Science and Technology Policy.
+[Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].

 On the other hand, senior leadership can bring unrealistic expectations on the timeline for innovation management.
-“You never know quite how fast the clock is ticking…or when the alarm is set, but you can be darn sure that at some point, it will ring….If that moment comes and all you have is potential, you’d better start polishing your résumé.”
+“You never know quite how fast the clock is ticking…or when the alarm is set, but you can be darn sure that at some point, it will ring….If that moment comes and all you have is potential, you’d better start polishing your résumé” [Clayton Christensen’s concept of “the ticking clock” (the deadline for creating results) described in Anthony, S., Little Black Book of Innovation, Harvard Business School Press, 2011.] [